BizTalk Server tips and tricks for Administrators: Trying to annoy Tord – Moving an Event Source to a Different/Custom Windows Event Log

 Trying to Annoying Tord

-When facing this type of development, BizTalk Administrators normally ask the developers to change their code, to not write in the application log, or to disable this type of logging/tracking.
-Code that already is deployed in all the environments.
+When facing this type of development, BizTalk Administrators normally ask the developers to change their code, not write in the application log, or to disable this type of logging/tracking.
+Code that is already deployed in all the environments.

 However, change is hard – Getting others to change can be impossible or a big challenge – Developers will try to find a thousand excuses for explaining why such information is important!